AngelLuisSanchez/ProyectoFinalCIDAEN/README.md

 To deploy the application, you need to have an AWS account and configure the Serverless Framework.
 We left a [quickStart](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) for the process.
 `serverless deploy -v --nameKeySecret keyName` or
-`sls deploy -v --nameKeySecret nombredelaclave`
+`sls deploy -v --nameKeySecret keyName`